Difference Between Business Analysis and Business Analytics

 Differences between Business Analysis and Business Analytics

-Although the difference lies in areas such as requirements and processes followed in both these cases; while business analysis focuses on identifying business needs and improving processes., business analytics is a data driven approach using tools to support strategic decisions.
-However both disciplines complement each other in enhancing overall business success.
+Although the difference lies in areas such as requirements and processes followed in both these cases, while business analysis focuses on identifying business needs, business analytics is a data-driven approach using tools to support strategic decisions.
+However, both disciplines complement each other in enhancing overall business success.
+For professionals looking to specialize, pursuing a business analysis certification online can be a strategic move to upskill efficiently.

 Difference between Business Analytics and Data Analytics